Beckwourth Pass: Geography

-Beckwourth Pass is located at the eastern edge of Sierra Valley at Chilcoot-Vinton, California on the border between Plumas County and Lassen County, 20 mi east of Portola, California and 25 mi northwest of Reno, Nevada.
+Beckwourth Pass is located at the north eastern edge of Sierra Valley at Chilcoot-Vinton, California near the border between Plumas County and Lassen County, 20 mi east of Portola, California and 25 mi northwest of Reno, Nevada.

-California State Route 70 crosses over Beckwourth Pass and the Feather River Route of the former Western Pacific, now Union Pacific Railroad beneath it via the Chilcoot Tunnel.
+California State Route 70 crosses over Beckwourth Pass.
+The Feather River Route of the former Western Pacific Railroad, now the Union Pacific Railroad, crosses beneath the pass via the Chilcoot Tunnel.
 Route 70 and the railroad line provide an alternate route between Sacramento, California and Reno, Nevada when Interstate 80 and the Overland Route, which cross the Sierra Nevada near Donner Pass, are impassable due to winter storms.

 History

-James Beckwourth is credited with the discovery of Beckwourth Pass in 1850.
-In 1851, he improved what was originally a Native American path into Sierra Valley to create his Beckwourth Trail.
+James Beckwourth discovered Beckwourth Pass in 1850.
+In 1851, he improved the path into Sierra Valley to create his Beckwourth Trail.
 The trail ran from Truckee Meadows (what is now known as Sparks, Nevada) through the pass into California and on to Marysville.

 In late summer of 1851, James Beckwourth led the first wagon train of settlers along the Beckwourth Trail into Marysville.